 Origins of the Islamic State (ISIS): Who is Behind “Al Qaeda in Iraq”?
 Pentagon Acknowledges Fabricating a “Zarqawi Legend”

 This article was first published by Global Research on April 18, 2006.
+In the present context, an understanding of the historical origins of the ISIS is required.

 Abu Musab Al Zarqawi was the alleged mastermind behind Al Qaeda in Iraq which is at the origin of the Islamic State (ISIS).